Thirumal-J/backend-coding-challenge/README.md

     - How can we deploy the application in a cloud environment?
     - How can we be sure the application is alive and works as expected when deployed into a cloud environment?
     - Any other topics you may find interesting and/or important to cover

+## Thought process

+* Implement a model class using pydantic.
+Created a request search body, which makes input data validation easy.
+Can also be extended with custom messages if needed.
+* Implemented a helper class to handle errors and a method to search pattern  in a gist
+* Used a optional boolean parameter named `include_file_info` in the search api which is by default `False`.
+In case if the API request only needs gist with a pattern match, on the first match the loop will break, and sends only the matched gist ids.
+This helps in faster response and avoids sending unnecessary file_info making the service consume less memory.
+In case if the user needs all the matched gists including all the matched file infos within each gist, then setting up `inlcude_file_info` as `True` will give gist id with the all the file info in which pattern is found.
+* Used config.py file to keep all the application configurations such as server settings, error messages, github gists url, pagination parameters, response status.
+This helps in increasing readability, security, and makes it a easier to maintain the application settings from one place.